cleesmith/python_learning/README.md

 ===============

 A lot of this code is *half-baked*, all too often, from blogs/tutorials/such, but I did run/test most of it and made corrections.

+> Warning: mini-rant:
+> Hey, look at that, a date right there in the title.
+> Good idea, huh?
+> So much stuff on the internet does not have a date.
+> Even worse some blogs just have a month and day.
+> How can anyone know that what they are reading is even remotely relevant.
+> Is it really that difficult to add a full date.

 ### multiprocessing